What caused Turkish plane crash? Experts weigh in on deadly incident

 “Dozens of experienced pilots and aircraft engineers have watched the publicly-available-crash-video and explain that it’s odd that multiple aircraft pieces are falling to the ground, explaining there could have been an in-air-explosion,” he wrote in a post on X.

-A mid-air explosion is possible, he explained.
-But it remains unclear what could have prompted this.
+A mid-air explosion is possible, but it is unclear what could have prompted this.

 It is “definitely not unheard of” for a catastrophic mechanical failure to be behind this type of instant crash, he said, adding that “things go very fast like this”.